 We would like to express our tremendous gratitude to Andrew Deakin, a distinguished barrister at 39 Essex Chambers in London, who generously agreed to work through all the Amboyna evidence and provide his expert commentary.
 We gratefully acknowledge Sam Horewood's many contributions to this project.
 Students in ATS 2109 The Commodities that Changed the World at Monash University pilot tested the website when it went live in 2016 and provided invaluable feedback and suggestions.
 Further thanks to Professor Xing Hang at Brandeis and his students for completing the second test of the site.
 We are grateful as well to feedback from many other cohorts of students who have participated in the exercise

-Dr. Adam Clulow teaches at the University of Texas at Austin.
+Dr. Adam Clulow currently teaches at the University of Texas at Austin.
 Prior to this he taught at Monash University for over a decade and the site was developed there.
 His first monograph, The Company and the Shogun: The Dutch Encounter with Tokugawa Japan, was published by Columbia University Press in 2014 and received multiple prizes including the Jerry Bentley Prize in World History from the American Historical Association.
 He is the editor of Statecraft and Spectacle in East Asia: Studies in Taiwan-Japan Relations (Routledge, 2010, 2013) and has published widely on the history of maritime Asia and the Dutch East India Company.
 A 2016 article, “The Art of Claiming: Possession and Resistance in Early Modern Asia,” appeared in the American Historical Review and discussed Dutch attempts to gain control over the trade in precious spices.
 In 2019, he published Amboina, 1623: Fear and Conspiracy on the Edge of Empire.